Governor's Council on Financial Literacy & Capability

 • Chair: Wendy Baumann, President & Chief Visionary Officer, Wisconsin Women’s Business Initiative Corporation (WWBIC)

-• Co-Vice Chair: Cheryll Olson-Collins, Secretary-designee, Wisconsin Department of Financial Institutions
+• Co-Vice Chair: Cheryll Olson-Collins, Secretary, Wisconsin Department of Financial Institutions

 • Co-Vice Chair: Nathan Houdek, Commissioner, Wisconsin Office of the Commissioner of Insurance